 It’s a fail safe recipe.
-These three qualities are the foundation of all we do with horses.
-Without these basics, achieving other qualities is difficult and collection impossible.
+These three qualities (the initial Step 1 of the Training Circle) are the foundation for all we want to do with horses.
+Without these basics, achieving other qualities (such as in Step 2,3,4) is problematic, and true collection impossible.

+But, if we have the end in mind, lets get back to the beginning – the focus of this post; Step 1 – Initial Lightness (emotionally and physically relaxed, balanced, and willingly reacitivity to the legs) is quite a project in itself.
 Relaxation and impulsion are an interesting combination.
 Too much activity, and the horse is not relaxed, it can run through or ignore our aids.
 Too much relaxation, the horse lacks reactivity.
 We need a balance between the two.
-That in itself is interesting, as when there is equilibrium of relaxation and impulsion, we can improve balance.
+That in itself is interesting, as when we have relaxation and impulsion, we can improve balance.
 And, we can never have too much balance!

 Relaxation is the priority for all we do with horses.
 It’s evidence that a horse is ready to learn.
 Nothing productive happens without it.
 If a horse is not relaxed… we must find a way to help it relax, but we also need to know the differences between fear, tiredness, pain and resistance.
 Reading the signs, being attentive to the slightest body language is the first key to minimising tension and creating relaxation.